How it works

 Provider keys screen

-Connect GitHub, Google Drive, and more so agents can work where your files already live — always with explicit permission.
+Connect GitHub, Google Drive, and more so agents can work where your files live, always with explicit permission.

 • Connections can be revoked at any time.